This page contains affiliate links, which means we may receive compensation if you complete a form.

 Survey these private options that offer help paying for treatment or reducing expenses.

-Request a personal loan to fund dental work here.
+Request a loan to fund emergency dental work here.
 This private lending program can provide patients with quick access to cash in order to help with expensive initial treatment costs.

 This is not free money that you never have to repay.
 Be prepared with the needed documentation to improve your chances of approval.

 - Employer name, address, and contact information